-\paragraph{Sub-goal-driven top-down map} Considering that the top-down view can better express spatial relationships than the first-person view, we further utilize the depth image $I_t^D$ to map semantic masks to 3D space, and then convert them into a top-down map.
-Specifically, with the RGB image $I_t^R$ processed by the 2D visual perceptor, we produce first-person view predictions by assigning semantic labels to each pixel, resulting in a segmented image with identified objects and regions.
-Subsequently, the depth image $I_t^D$ is converted into a 3D point cloud, where each pixel is mapped to a 3D point $(X, Y, Z)$ based on its depth value and camera parameters: \begin{small}
+Considering that a top-down view better expresses spatial relations, we use the depth image to map semantic masks to the 3D space, and then project them into a top-down map.
+Note that the top-down map grows and updates during the UAV flight to support the navigation process.
+Specifically, by applying the above 2D visual perception process to the continuously observed RGB images, we obtain segmented images with identified objects and regions.
+Subsequently, the corresponding depth images are projected to a gradually growing 3D point cloud, where each pixel is mapped to a 3D point $(X, Y, Z)$ based on its depth value and camera parameters:

-\end{small} where $(u, v)$ are the pixel coordinates, $(c_x, c_y)$ are the camera's principal point coordinates, and $(f_x, f_y)$ are the focal lengths.
-The semantic labels from the segmented RGB image are mapped to the corresponding 3D point clouds, resulting in a point cloud with semantic information $(X, Y, Z, C_i)$, where $C_i$ are the semantic categories.
-Then the 3D point cloud is partitioned into discrete voxels, where each voxel aggregates its point clouds as one semantic category using max pooling described in \cite{chaplot2020learning}.
-Considering that UAVs usually fly above ground objects, for a specific coordinate $(x, y)$, the semantic label of the top one in a column of voxels will be projected into the top-down map:
+where $(u, v)$ are the pixel coordinates, $(c_x, c_y)$ are the camera's principal point coordinates, and $(f_x, f_y)$ are the focal lengths.
+The semantic labels from the segmented image are mapped to the corresponding 3D points, resulting in a point cloud with semantic information $(X, Y, Z, C_i)$, where $C_i$ is the semantic category.
+Then the 3D point cloud is partitioned into discrete voxels, where each voxel aggregates its point clouds as one semantic category using max pooling.
+For a specific coordinate $(x, y)$, sometimes different categories of objects will appear at different heights.
+For example, there is `vegetation' or `equipment' on the roof of a `building'.
+Given that UAVs usually fly above the landmarks, the semantic label of the top one in a column of voxels will be projected into the top-down map:

 where $z_{top}$ means the highest $z$ coordinate at location $(x,y)$ and $\text{Voxel}(x, y, z_{top})$ denotes the corresponding semantic label.
-So, we get a top-down map with semantic information.
+Consequently, we get a top-down map with semantic information.
 Notably, since the LLM prioritizes the landmarks in the current sub-goal, if a category contained in the sub-goal appears in the voxel at any $z$ coordinate, this category will be projected into the top-down map first.
 Thus we can modify \cref{eq:proj} as:

-At each step, the position of a UAV will also be recorded as waypoints with special values and projected onto the top-down map.

-\paragraph{Matrix representation}
+\subsubsection{Matrix Representation.}